RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/mattar_natneuro_2018_prioritize_memory.md

 We start by considering an agent some environment.
 At a particular point in time $$t$$, our agent has collected a set of experiences $$\{e_0, e_1, ..., e_{t-1}\}$$, where each experience
-$$e_k$$ refers to a single step tuple of (state, action, reward, next state), denoted:
+$$e_k$$ refers to a tuple of (state, action, reward, next state), denoted:

 $$e_k := (s_k, a_k, r_{k+1}, s_{k+1})$$

-The agent would like to select an experience and propagate that experience's reward information so that it can change its policy and ideally obtain more rewards in the future.
+The agent would like to select an experience and propagate that experience's reward information so that it can improve its policy and ideally obtain more rewards in the future.
 How should the agent choose which experience to "replay" first?

 ## Idea